iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 ## 15 Basketball
 No substantial rule changes were made.

-The new unicycle class definitions have been applied to this chapters.
+The new unicycle class definitions have been applied to this chapter.
 Specifically, allowable unicycles for Basketball are 24+ Class unicycles.
-However no requirements on wheel sizes or crank lengths have changed.
+However no requirements for wheel sizes or crank lengths have changed.